Our staff will respond to your query promptly and provide detailed information to your questions.

 Day 2 - Modern Oslo - Guided city tour

-The Norwegian capital has a great deal to offer the discerning traveller, and you have a full day to discover the city with the help of an Oslo Pass.
+The Norwegian capital has a great deal to offer the discerning traveller, and you have a full day to discover the city.
 After breakfast, you will meet a specialist Oslo guide for a four hour city tour by minibus.
 Depending on your guide and time, you will visit some of the Oslo highlights, including the Kontiki & Fram museums, the Vigeland Sculpture Park, Ekerbergeparken and the Holmenkollen Ski Jump and Museum.

 Afterwards, you can walk around the centre of town to view the Parliament, the Castle, the Harbour area and the new Opera House.